AlexandreGazagnes/AlexandreGazagnes/README.md

 <quote>Forbes *1 billion under 1 billion*, Father of 3, 10 times consecutive 2nd european worst chess player.</quote>

+For now :
-🔭 I’m currently working on  : too many subjects at once 🌱 I’m currently learning : the 🎺 Trumpet, the 🎹 piano, and ♟️ chess.
+- 🔭 I’m currently working on  : too many subjects at once
+- 🌱 I’m currently learning : the 🎺 Trumpet, the 🎹 piano, and ♟️ chess.
-👯 I’m looking to collaborate on : learn to see a side project through to the end, if humanly feasible.
+- 👯 I’m looking to collaborate on : learn to see a side project through to the end, if humanly feasible.
 - 🤔 I’m looking for help with :
     - [scikit-transformers](https://github.com/AlexandreGazagnes/scikit-transformers)
     - [awdible](https://github.com/AlexandreGazagnes/awdible)